 People were also educated about the possibilities of Spyware, Adware, etc and the collective term, Malware, was subsequently coined.
 You can read the difference between Virus, Trojan, Worm, Adware, Rootkit, etc, here.

-Over the last two decades, both malware and anti-malware programs have became complex.
-Phishing became part of Internet soon and antivirus had to scan complete emails – including the contents – to make sure there are no malicious URLs etc.
+Over the last two decades, both malware and anti-malware programs have become complex.
+Phishing became part of the Internet soon and antivirus had to scan complete emails – including the contents – to make sure there are no malicious URLs, etc.